MoriARosland/MoriARosland/README.md

 Mobile development with [Flutter](https://flutter.dev/).

 ### 🛠️ Experience
-Excluding personal projects, my biggest experiences have been working at Microchip Technologies writing firmware for 8-bit microcontrollers, and writing code for the flight system on [Project Bifrost](https://www.propulse.no/Projects/Bifrost) at Propulse NTNU.
+Excluding personal projects, I've been working at Microchip Technology writing firmware for 8-bit microcontrollers, and writing code for the flight system on [Project Bifrost](https://www.propulse.no/Projects/Bifrost) at Propulse NTNU.